-Initialize the agent
+Integrate the New Relic agent

 NEW_RELIC_CONFIG_FILE=/PATH/TO/newrelic.ini newrelic-admin run-program gunicorn YOUR_COMMAND_OPTIONS

-You can also export the config file location before starting gunicorn:
+You can also export the config file location before starting Gunicorn:

 NEW_RELIC_CONFIG_FILE=/PATH/TO/newrelic.ini export NEW_RELIC_CONFIG_FILE newrelic-admin run-program gunicorn YOUR_COMMAND_OPTIONS

-As well as the main Gunicorn script, the Gunicorn package also provides the
+In addition to the main Gunicorn script, the Gunicorn package also provides the

 gunicorn_paster scripts.
 These provide a simplified script when wishing to host Django or a Paster compatible web applications.